arungudelli/angularjswiki/content/en/fontawesome/fa-user-check.md

-## User Check Icon with Fixed Width
+## fa-user-check Icon with Fixed Width

 All the font awesome icons does not have same width.